ufz/ogs/web/content/docs/userguide/features/python_bc.md

 ### Neumann boundary condition

-OpenGeoSys will obtain values for a Neumann boundary condition by calling the method "getFlux".
+OpenGeoSys will obtain values for a Neumann boundary condition by calling the method `getFlux`.

 #### Input